jmjos/ratatoskr/README.md

 - supports synchronous and asynchronous clock speeds of layers

 To run the uniform random simulation please go to <a href="https://github.com/jmjos/ratatoskr/tree/master/scripts/urand">README.md</a>

+## Documentation

+Take a look at the [documentation table of contents](doc/TOC.md).
+This documentation is bundled with the project which makes it available for offline reading and provides a useful starting point for any documentation you want to write about your project.

 ## Contributing
 If you wish to contribute, please contact me at my univeristy email address jan.joseph@ovgu.de.
 We offer student development jobs for students from Magdeburg.